npanuhin/edu-JetBrains-git-log-viewer/README.md

 - While I don't see any obvious security issues with this implementation, I doubt that the approach of running a shell command from Python in a web application is very secure, so in my opinion it should not be used in a production environment.

-   Server is also not protected from DDoS attacks, so please don't try to break it :)

 - For each request the server runs `git log` command, which is not very efficient.
 It would be better to run it only once and then cache the result (just store in some file or even memory).

-   For the sake of simplicity, again, I didn't implement this feature.
+   For the sake of simplicity, I didn't implement this feature.

 #### Implementaion limitations